danobot/entity-controller/README.md

 # Introduction
 This implementation of motion activated lighting implements a finite state machine to ensure that `MotionLight`s do not interfere with the rest of your home automation setup.
+The use cases for this component are endless because you can use any entity as inputs (there is no restriction to motion sensors and lights).

+**Latest stable version `v2.4.9` tested on Home Assistant `v0.87.0`.**

 ![Lighting SM State Diagram](images/lighting_sm.png)
 # Requirements